President Donald Trump

 Why do conspiracy theories relate to the Trump presidency?

 Donald Trump’s political career was in part launched by promoting a conspiracy theory—that Barack Obama was not born in the United States.
-Throughout his term in office, Trump continued to embrace conspiracy theories, from claiming that Barack Obama had ordered FBI surveillance of the Trump campaign to refusing to disavow QAnon, the belief that a cabal of pedophiles are working to undermine the president.
+Throughout his term in office, Trump continued to embrace conspiracy theories, from claiming that Barack Obama had ordered FBI surveillance of the Trump campaign to refusing to disavow QAnon, the belief that a cabal of pedophiles is working to undermine the president.
 Conspiracy theories have generally been relegated to select corners of the Internet, but Trump has amplified them through the power of the presidency—lending dangerous claims a wider reach and greater credibility.

 Anyone can fall down the rabbit hole of a conspiracy theory.
 Yet conspiracy thinking is correlated with certain personality traits, including low levels of trust, an increased need for closure, and feelings of powerlessness, low self-esteem, and paranoid thinking.
-Conspiracy theories also proliferate during times of crisis, which characterizes the last year of the Trump Presidency, from the COVID-19 pandemic to the economic recession and racial reckoning.
+Conspiracy theories also proliferate during times of crisis, which characterizes the last year of the Trump presidency, from the COVID-19 pandemic to the economic recession and racial reckoning.

 Why does the Dunning-Kruger effect relate to the Trump presidency?